-For a subscription business, customer retention is a crucial factor.
+For a subscription business, is a crucial factor.
 Let's face it; your business is built on recurring revenue and repeat customers.
 So, if you have your customer base canceling their subscriptions, pretty soon, your business will be on shaky ground.
-No, pouring in more money into customer acquisition is not a healthy sign for a subscription business––you'll be spending five times more!
+No, pouring in more money into is not a healthy sign for a subscription business––you'll be spending five times more!
 Which is sure to take a toll on your bottom line.
 Plus, an investor will look more kindly on higher customer retention rate versus a higher spend on customer acquisition.

 Benefits of Customer Retention

 Additional Revenue: The probability of converting a prospect into a customer is only about 5-20%, while the likelihood of getting additional revenue through an existing customer (expansion MRR) is about 60-70%.

 Brand Ambassadors: Customer retention not only increases the customers’ lifetime value, but loyal customers often turn into your brand ambassadors who recommend your product or services to their friends, colleagues, and other prospective customers.